-- Recommending to the Board the annual salary, bonus and other benefits, direct and indirect, of the CEO - Approving the compensation for the Company's other executive officers, after considering the recommendations of the CEO - Approving other human resources and compensation policies and guidelines within their remit - Ensuring management compensation is competitive to enable the Company to continue to attract individuals of the highest caliber.
+- Recommending to the Board the annual salary, bonus and other benefits, direct and indirect, of the CEO - Approving the compensation for the Company's other executive officers, after considering the recommendations of the CEO - Approving other human resources and compensation policies and guidelines within their remit - ♦ Ensuring management compensation is competitive to enable the Company to continue to attract individuals of the highest caliber.

 The CCOM is composed of three independent directors, Messrs.
-McGinley (Chairman), Cushing and Kelafant.
-For a description of skills and experience relevant to the responsibilities of the members of CCOM in executive compensation, and which enable CCOM to make decisions on the suitability of the Company's compensation policies and practices, please see the section "Audit Committee Disclosure - Relevant Education and Experience".
+Bruington, (Chairman), Kelafant and Marole.
+For a description of skills and experience relevant to the responsibilities of the members of CCOM in executive compensation, and which enable CCOM to make decisions on the suitability of the Company's compensation policies and practices, please refer to the applicable biographies under the headings "Election of Directors" and "Audit Committee Information see the section "Audit Committee Disclosure - Relevant Education and Experience".